mhatzis/ESP32-PoolMaster/README.md

 ORP is not been used but can be adapted to start stop the chlorinator <br />
 Defined time-slots and water temperature are used to start/stop the filtration pump for a daily given amount of time (a relay starts/stops the filtration pump)<br />
 Tank-levels are estimated based on the running-time and flow-rate of each pump.<br />
-wifi connected but no locla web page yet to set ip address or wireless ssid parameteres. this needs to be done via the code for now<br />
+wifi connected but no local web page yet to set ip address or wireless ssid parameteres. this needs to be done via the code for now<br />
 <br />

 An API function enables telling the system what the outside air temperature is.
 In case it is below -2.0°C, filtration is started until it rises back above +2.0°C<br />